ankaAR/bestiario5e/_creatures/mind-flayer.md

 ### Actions

-***Tentacles.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 ft., one creature.
-Hit: 15 (2d10 + 4) psychic damage.
+***Tentacles.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 15 (2d10 + 4) psychic damage.
 If the target is Medium or smaller, it is grappled (escape DC 15) and must succeed on a DC 15 Intelligence saving throw or be stunned until this grapple ends.

 ***Extract Brain.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 ft., one incapacitated humanoid grappled by the mind flayer.
 Hit: The target takes 55 (10d10) piercing damage.
 If this damage reduces the target to 0 hit points, the mind flayer kills the target by extracting and devouring its brain.